 In a local authority first, Thanet District Council is introducing new electric lawn-mowers to its open spaces fleet.
 Run on lithium-ion batteries rather than diesel, these modern mowers are greener, quieter and cheaper to run.
 They will be used at Ramsgate Cemetery and Margate Crematorium and are all part of the council’s commitment to creating a clean and welcoming environment in Thanet.

-The council has purchased six new mowers – two commercial ride-on mowers, two walk behind mowers and two commercial stand-on mowers to be used equally across the two sites.
+The council has purchased six new models – two commercial ride-ons, two walk behind and two commercial stand-on mowers to be used equally across the two sites.

 Cllr Fairbrass, deputy leader of Thanet District Council said: “Electric mowers, which last for seven hours of constant work, are vastly preferable to diesel models because they generate no carbon monoxide emissions and are low noise.
 This mower don’t just offer public health and environmental benefits, it also reduces the risk to our staff.
 What’s more, they enjoy low running and maintenance costs which is part of the council’s ongoing efficiency drive.”

 The key benefits include:

 - Significantly lower hand arm and whole body vibration levels than traditional diesel mowers

 - Significantly lower noise (far below the safe recommended DB rating for exposure to noise) which means no need for ear defenders

 - All day mowing with horsepower exceeding most commercial diesel mowers

 - Carbon neutral as zero emissions and exhaust fumes which emit carcinogenic fumes